 Cats can have up to three litters a year.
 Dogs can have up to two.
 This leads to thousands of unwanted, homeless, suffering cats and dogs in our province.
 We are committed to reducing this problem by offering spay and neuter assistance to those that need it.

-These low-cost surgeries are available to pet guardians in financial need across the Avalon Peninsula.
+These low-cost surgeries are available to pet guardians who are in financial need.

-- Fill out our application form and e-mail or bring in a copy to indicate proof of income.
+- Fill out our application form and e-mail or bring in a copy to indicate proof of income within 24 hours of submitting you application to [email protected].
 You can NOT be approved for this program without a proof of income on file.

-- You will receive an email within 5 business days confirming receipt of your application.
+- An email will be sent within 5 business days confirming receipt of your application and approval.
 Please ensure you check your junk mail as sometimes they go to that folder.

-- Make your payment (over the phone or in person during opening hours).
+- Make your payment (over the phone or in person during opening hours) within 10 business days after your approval notice has been received.

 - Bring your pet in for their surgery…and go home with a happier, healthier pet!